CAMP FIRE LAWSUIT AGAINST PG&E

 The fire burned 153,336 acres and destroyed 18,804 structures.
 Most of the structures were destroyed in the first two days.
 The fire blazed so quickly that residents were forced to flee, sometimes on foot with children in their arms because the roads were jammed with traffic.

 One of the things that made the Camp Fire so devastating is that this fire was not a “forest fire” in the classic sense.
-This California wildfire blew right through the city of Paradise, as well as the town and cities of Paradise, Magalia, Centerville, Concow, Pulga, Butte Creek Canyon, Berry Creek and Yankee Hill.
+This California wildfire blew right through the city of Paradise, as well as the towns of Magalia, Centerville, Concow, Pulga, Butte Creek Canyon, Berry Creek and Yankee Hill.
 It also threatened the towns of Butte Valley, Chico, Forest Ranch, Helltown, Inskip, Oroville, and Stirling City.
-(Wikipedia)

 CAUSE OF THE CAMP FIRE